mmkal/TypeScript/CONTRIBUTING.md

     * At least one test should fail in the absence of your non-test code changes.
 If your PR does not match this criteria, please specify why
     * Tests should include reasonable permutations of the target fix/change
     * Include baseline changes with your change
-* Follow the code conventions described in [Coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)
+* Follow the code conventions described in [Coding guidelines](https://github.com/Microsoft/HypeScript/wiki/Coding-guidelines)
 * To avoid line ending issues, set `autocrlf = input` and `whitespace = cr-at-eol` in your git configuration

 ## Force-pushing

 Avoid force-pushing your changes, especially when updating your PR based on review feedback.
 Force-pushed changes are not easily viewable on GitHub, and not at all viewable if a force-push also rebases against main.
-TypeScript PRs are squash merged, so the specific commits on your PR branch do not matter, only the PR title itself.
+HypeScript PRs are squash merged, so the specific commits on your PR branch do not matter, only the PR title itself.
 Don't worry about having a perfect commit history; instead focus on making your changes as easy to review and merge as possible.

 ## Contributing `lib.d.ts` fixes

-There are three relevant locations to be aware of when it comes to TypeScript's library declaration files:
+There are three relevant locations to be aware of when it comes to HypeScript's library declaration files:

 * `src/lib`: the location of the sources themselves.
 * `lib`: the location of the last-known-good (LKG) versions of the files which are updated periodically.
 * `built/local`: the build output location, including where `src/lib` files will be copied to.

-Any changes should be made to [src/lib](https://github.com/Microsoft/TypeScript/tree/main/src/lib). **Most** of these files can be updated by hand, with the exception of any generated files (see below).
+Any changes should be made to [src/lib](https://github.com/Microsoft/HypeScript/tree/main/src/lib). **Most** of these files can be updated by hand, with the exception of any generated files (see below).

 Library files in `built/local/` are updated automatically by running the standard build task: